majbthrd/pico-debug/howto/README.md

 For applications that use pico-sdk (pico-examples, etc. ... this is true of nearly all code), please follow the instructions in [building.md](building.md).

-## debugging Pico applications with pico-debug
+## debugging Pico applications with pico-debug using the GDB protocol

+You have a choice between this and "debugging Pico applications with pico-debug without using the GDB protocol" further below.

+First make certain that you have followed the steps above in "building Pico applications".

+For OpenOCD users, please follow the instructions in [openocd.md](openocd.md).

+For pyOCD users, please follow the instructions in [pyocd.md](pyocd.md).

+Then proceed to "debuggers that use GDB" immediately below.

+## debuggers that use GDB

+First make certain that you have your GDB implementation of choice running (OpenOCD, pyOCD, etc.).

-For OpenOCD users (including [Visual Studio Code](https://code.visualstudio.com/), etc.), after following the above steps on building Pico applications, please follow the instructions in [openocd.md](openocd.md).
-For Visual Studio Code users, then also read [vscode.md](vscode.md).
+For [Visual Studio Code](https://code.visualstudio.com/) users, then also read [vscode.md](vscode.md).

-Or, if you are a [Rowley Crossworks for ARM](https://www.rowley.co.uk/arm/index.htm) user, take a look at the pico-crossworks example in [pico-demos](https://github.com/majbthrd/pico-demos).
+For [SEGGER Embedded Studio](https://www.segger.com/products/development-tools/embedded-studio/) users, take a look at the pico-ses example in [pico-demos](https://github.com/majbthrd/pico-demos).

+## debugging Pico applications with pico-debug without using the GDB protocol

+You have a choice between this and "debugging Pico applications with pico-debug using the GDB protocol" further above.

+First make certain that you have followed the steps above in "building Pico applications".

-Or, if you are a [SEGGER Embedded Studio](https://www.segger.com/products/development-tools/embedded-studio/) user, take a look at the pico-ses example in [pico-demos](https://github.com/majbthrd/pico-demos).
-Before debugging a target with SEGGER Embedded Studio, you will need to run openocd as shown in the [openocd.md](openocd.md) instructions.
+If you are a [Rowley Crossworks for ARM](https://www.rowley.co.uk/arm/index.htm) user, take a look at the pico-crossworks example in [pico-demos](https://github.com/majbthrd/pico-demos).